hohler/Mensa-Webservice/README.md

   }
 }
 ```
-The content attribute contains a list of canteen objects.
+The content attribute contains a list of canteens.

 By means of this response message you get all valid canteens id's which are needed for further requests.

-####Get current daily menuplan
+####Get current daily menu plan
-Using a valid canteen id you can get the current daily meal plan by the following URI:
+Using a valid canteen id you can get the current daily menu plan by the following URI:
 ```
 http://mensa.xonix.ch/v1/mensa/{id}/dailyplan
 ```